ml-energy/amdsmi/py-interface/README.md

 ### amdsmi_get_gpu_process_list

-Description: Returns the list of processes running on the target GPU.
+Description: Returns the list of processes for the given GPU

 Input parameters:

 * `processor_handle` device which to query

-Output: List of `amdsmi_proc_info_t` process objects running on the target GPU; can be empty
+Output: List of process handles found

 Exceptions that can be thrown by `amdsmi_get_gpu_process_list` function: